Do you collect information from children under the age of 13?

 - toys or devices that connect to the internet

-As you can see, COPPA applies to the vast majority of online services.
-If your business falls into any of the categories above, the next step you need to take is to assess whether you fall under the FTC’s definition of “targeting children.”
-The FTC considers a variety of factors in order to decide if a business targets children under the age of 13, including:
+If your business falls into any of the categories above, you need to assess whether you meet the FTC’s definition of “targeting children.”

 - whether the business’s subject matter appeals to that age group